pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 * Items in `<ANGLE_BRACKETS>` are optional parameters.
 However, a certain number of these kind of parameters will be required in different commands.

-* All square brackets and angle brackets should not be included in the real commands.

-* Items separated by `|` are in parallel relation, only one of them should be use in each command.

-* Items with `...` after them can have multiple instances.

-* The parameters have to follow the order in which they are presented, unless otherwise specified.
+* The parameters except for those in `[SQUARE_BRACKETS]` have to follow the order in which they are presented.

 Command | Format
 ------------ | :---------------------------------------------------------------